Th3Herm1t/NeoNyx/README.md

    - Developing **context-specific personality typing models** to enhance the relevance and accuracy of predictions.

 5. **Applications in AI and Personalization** 🤖:
-   - Integrating the findings into **AI-driven applications** for personalized content recommendations, career counseling, and mental health support.
+   - Integrating the findings into **AI-driven applications** for personalized content recommendations, career counselling, and mental health support.
    - Developing more sophisticated personality prediction models that can dynamically adapt to new data and user interactions.

 6. **Cross-Cultural Studies** 🌏: